Lighting Vietnam Design Week - Awakening Traditions

 Every year, VNDW takes on a unique theme as a focus for its participants.
-In 2020, VNDW introduced the theme “Rebirth”, where participants are required to make the most of available resources and limit wasting of materials and supplies.
-This year’s theme, “Awakening Tradition”, is also a form of rebirth from a cultural perspective.
-It requires the incorporation of traditional elements into contemporary products with high applicability.
+In 2020, VNDW introduced the theme “Rebirth”, where participants were required to make the most of available resources and limit the wasting of materials and supplies.
+The theme for VNDW 2021, “Awakening Tradition”, was also a form of rebirth from a cultural perspective.
+It required the incorporation of traditional elements into contemporary products with high applicability.

 It would be fair to say that Vietnam’s creative industry is still in the early stages of development.
 We are still seeing conflicts surrounding the issues of adapting to foreign learning and the preservation of traditional values.
 Therefore, VNDW came to be a platform for public discourse.
 It is a common playground for designers of various disciplines and a point of interaction where we explore the balance between the public and private and the old versus the new.

-This year, HMLArchitecture is the lead architect and designer for the VNDW exhibition housed inside the prestigious Temple of Literature, a cultural and historical symbol of Vietnam.
-With this one of a kind architectural space, it is a challenge yet an exciting opportunity as HMLArchitecture is tasked with creating a contemporary exhibition space for our audience while preserving the current confinements of the heritage structure.
+In 2021, HMLArchitecture was the lead architect and designer for the VNDW exhibition housed inside the prestigious Temple of Literature, a cultural and historical symbol of Vietnam.
+With this one-of-a-kind architectural space, it was a challenge yet an exciting opportunity as HMLArchitecture was tasked with creating a contemporary exhibition space for our audience while preserving the current confinements of the heritage structure.

 One of the highlights of VNDW is the Designed by Vietnam competition, where designers create innovative works and practical products inspired by cultural traditions and folk knowledge.
 Our founding belief is that when future generations use products with traditional elements, the tradition is continued and maintained.
 That is the way to the sustainable development of culture.

-During VNDW, Designed by Vietnam contest winners’ works are introduced and presented to the public through an exhibition space in the Thai Hoc Hall.
+During VNDW 2021, Designed by Vietnam contest winners’ works were presented to the public through an exhibition space in the Thai Hoc Hall.

 With multi-tiered roofs, beautifully designed archways, and large wooden columns, the structure of Thai Hoc Hall is perpetual of Confucian architecture.
 With natural materials like wood, stone and red tiles, every colour and textile within this space are curated to convey the balance between the five elements, Metal, Wood, Water, Fire and Earth.
 The hall is flooded with natural light during the daytime, thanks to its large gate structure.
 At dawn and into the night, lamps in the shapes of lanterns come to light, completing the archaic and relic surrounding.